XVIII Germanium Overdrive

 The XVIII Germanium Overdrive is our response to everyone cloning the “Mythical Beast” pedal.
 We decided to build an original design.
 We wanted to build a new circuit that lets players blend from perfectly clean to amp-crushing roar.
 We wanted that impossibly huge and focused midrange that makes any guitar–Strat, Paul, Tele–sound incredible.
 We knew we could do it our way and offer you more tone.

-Clean, Distortion, Fuzz — It’s All There
+Light OD, Distortion, Fuzz — It’s All There

-With the XVIII Germanium Overdrive you roll off the Drive Control and get a perfectly clean sound; you can dial in any amount of distortion and volume to stomp an amp into pure tonal Nirvana.
+With the XVIII Germanium Overdrive you roll off the Drive Control and get a cleaner sound; you can dial in any amount of distortion and volume to stomp an amp into pure tonal Nirvana.
 The Keeley XVIII Germanium Overdrive offers you two ways to clip and saturate your signal with overtones by selecting carefully chosen diodes.
 These are different than our standard Oxblood.
 These diodes were chosen to give you bigger, more open amp tones without a lot of compression.